DanDan0101/EPE-Machine-Learning/README.md

 ## LGN
 Lorentz Group Network, [paper](https://arxiv.org/abs/2006.04780) and [repo](https://github.com/fizisist/LorentzGroupNetwork).
 We trained the network using train_lgn.py with the [Top Quark Tagging Reference Dataset](https://zenodo.org/record/2603256#.X1liUHlKguU).

+Currently this is the most complete and organized directory.
+See the [LGN readme](./LGN/README.md) for more information.